AdamPawlinski/ingenious-task/README.md

    5. User can filter list by the search bar
       1. The "stops" list should be filtered after user input
       2. If search bar is empty all stops should be visible

+# Finished project availability

+You can clone the project locally and run:
+1. `yarn` - install dependencies
+2. `yarn api` - run the API
+3. `yarn serve` - for the Vue application

+Or try deployed version: https://ingenious-task.vercel.app/ , but please note following:

+---
+**NOTE**

+Since the server in deployed on the free render hosting site it needs time to be rerun so there could you need to refresh site few times since data appears.

+---